hidecode221b/EPICS/README.md

 ## Hardware

 Typical configuration of EPICS is based on the serial port communication over the ethernet network.
 In the initial stage, the EPICS shares within the local network via the switching hub.
-IOC devices are connected to the RS server at each end station plus BL control station.
-PES has a RS server 16 channels, and 2 more RS servers will be implemented in PEEM and XPS stations.
-BL control station has a RS server implemented by the control software section, but the accelerator section takes over the server control.
-EPICS is primary running in the Raspberry Pi, and caLab 64-bit extends the channel access for the LabVIEW2019 in Windows PC.
+IOC devices are connected to the serial device server at each end station plus BL control station.
+PES has a serial device server 16 channels, and 2 more RS servers will be implemented in PEEM and XPS stations in the following years.
+BL control station has a serial device server implemented by the control software section (CSS), but the accelerator section takes over the serial device server control.
+EPICS is primary running in the Raspberry Pi, and CALab 64-bit extends the channel access for the LabVIEW2019 in Windows PC.

 ### RS device server NPort 5600 Series
 https://www.moxa.com/en/products/industrial-edge-connectivity/serial-device-servers/general-device-servers/nport-5600-series